 Overall project description

-The projects to improve the effective utilization of personalized medicines are linked to former Government’s key project of strengthening competitiveness.
+The projects to improve the effective utilization of personalised medicines are linked to former Government’s key project of strengthening competitiveness.
 In the General Government Fiscal Plan, the Government decided that a genome centre and a national cancer centre would be established in Finland and that the operations of public biobanks would be enhanced.
 A total of EUR 17 million will be allocated to costs arising from founding these national clusters of excellence.

 The Government decided at its September 2017 budget session to fund the establishment of the neurocentre as part of the implementation of the Health Sector Growth Strategy.
 The Ministry of Social Affairs and Health and the Ministry of Education and Culture will jointly grant EUR 1.8 million to support the pilot project.
 The administrative branch of the Ministry of Economic Affairs and Employment will also allocate funds to the project.